 2. Make your contributions automatic

 Ask your financial institution to set up automatic, regular contributions from your savings account to your RESP.
-“Some parents contribute their monthly Child Tax Benefit into RESPs,” says Deveau, “which is often direct-deposited into their bank accounts anyway.”
+“Some parents contribute their monthly Canada Child Benefit into RESPs,” says Deveau, “which is often direct-deposited into their bank accounts anyway.”

 This is how John Elliot, a father of two in Kitchener, Ont., contributes to his kids’ RESPs.
 “We set it up so that our contribution comes out a day or two after we receive the benefit so we really don’t have to think about it.”